taiseen/learning-DSA-js/Graph/README.md

 * Depth First Traversal
 * Breadth First Traversal

-These 2 Traversal techniques can be used for explore the same graph in `Different Order`.
+#### These 2 Traversal techniques can be used for explore the same graph in `Different Order`.
 * How you access items from array is determined this `Different Ordering...` `array.pop()` / `array.shift()`

 ### Depth First Traversal
-From the starting point, pick a direction & travel in that same direction as far as possible, before switching directions.<br/>
+From the starting point, pick a direction & travel in that same direction as far as possible, before switching directions.
 * Go from neighbor to next neighbor
 * its uses a `Stack` [LIFO]
+* its operation is `.pop()`
 * `Vertical` Data Structure
-* it'll explore ONE directions at a time.
+* it'll explore `ONE directions` at a time.

 ### Breadth First Traversal
-From the starting point, node explore all of its immediate neighbors, kind of in a circle like this & just keep applying that behavior. <br/>
+From the starting point, node explore all of its immediate neighbors, kind of in a circle like this & just keep applying that behavior.
 * Go from associated all neighbor
 * its uses a `Queue` [FIFO]
+* its operation is `.shift()`
 * `Horizontal` Data Structure
-* it'll explore ALL directions evenly.
+* it'll explore `ALL directions` evenly.